Legislation: Fish, crustaceans and molluscs

 • MSC-certified fish offered cannot in reality be MSC-certified fish.

-• Improper handling and the use of and dyes can make fish appear fresher than it actually is.
+• Improper handling and the use of additives and dyes can make fish appear fresher than it actually is.

 • Quotas, which limit the maximum catch of many fish species to prevent overfishing, can be circumvented by keeping caught fish off the books and landing them illegally.